Gus-Siegel/ProjectPassword/Deliverables/Submitted/Deliverable4.md

 ## Introduction (Eddie)

-Provide a short paragraph that describes your system.
-This paragraph should contain the value proposition and the description of the main features of the software.
-At the end of the introduction, include links to your project on GitHub.
+TypeLock is a secure authentication system that identifies users by analyzing their typing behavior.
+The main value proposition of the TypeLock system is to provide a secure and convenient login method for users who are tired of managing multiple passwords.
+The software is designed to be user-friendly and easy to integrate into existing systems.
+The main features of the TypeLock system include identifying users based on how they type, ensuring account security, and providing an easy login process.
+The system also supports different devices, making it accessible to users on various platforms.
+Overall, the TypeLock system offers a secure and efficient alternative to traditional password-based login methods.

 Project repository: [https://github.com/Gus-Siegel/ProjectPassword](https://github.com/Gus-Siegel/ProjectPassword)